Slider

 FAQ’s

-Members can arrive at Assist from 8:30am, but the group sessions begin at 9am.
-Lunch time is usually from 12pm-1pm but all day groups may have different times.
-All groups finish at 3pm.
-Members have a 15 minute break in the morning and afternoon.
+Members can arrive at Assist from 8.30am and group sessions begin at 9am.
+Lunch time is usually from 12-1pm but all day groups may have different times.
+All groups finish at 3pm and members leave between 3pm and 3.30pm (taxi pick-ups are staggered to manage exit times safely).

-What groups will I do and when does the timetable change?
+• What groups will I join when I first join Assist and how often does the timetable change?

-What is the charge for attending Assist Trust?
+• What is the charge for attending Assist?

 No. We are able to store it safely in our medicine cabinet or fridge, but we cannot administer it.
 We can prompt an individual when it is time to take it, and we will keep countersigned records when it has been self administered.